nicolas-gatta/PIDL-Groupe2/README.md

 - It will start React Server at [http://localhost:8081](http://localhost:8081)

 > 💡 You can stop both by pressing `Ctrl + C`.

+> [!IMPORTANT]
+> Please be sure that you create the mysql database using the [Database script](https://github.com/nicolas-gatta/PIDL-Groupe2/blob/main/database/full_script.sql)

 ---